tammy-uncc/ITCS6162KDDGroup4/README.md

 Although the Random Forest Classifier model has the limitation of having only orthogonal decision boundaries, it was observed to perform binary classification for whether a given patient had Alzheimer's with the highest accuracy.
 Each model was analyzed with several evaluation criteria, where confusion matrices and metrics for precision, recall, and f1-score were evaluated for both the Logistic Regression model and the Random Forest Classifier model.
 It was observed that the logistic regression model had a more balanced confusion matrix for misclassifications and, in one instance, higher recall than the random forest classifier concerning each classification category.

-Additionally, we leveraged the PyCaret module to validate prediction performance on a several other models.
+Additionally, we leveraged the PyCaret module to validate prediction performance on several other models.
 We performed experiments with the original untreated data (without the PatientID and DoctorInCharge features), the one-hot encoded data, and the one-hot encoded data after it was over-sampled to balance the target label.
 A 20% validation set was removed from the data before being balanced and used in the PyCaret module.

 The experiments show that the one-hot encoded and rebalanced data derives the best predictions in terms of accuracy using either the Random Forest Classifier or Extra Tees Classifier depending on the run.